kisha/authentication-passport-jwt-strategy-postgresql/readme.md

 # Authentication - Using JWT, Passport & Postgresql (for Techtonica Mentees) - Draft #1

-# NOTE: This is an educational example.
+##### NOTE:  *This is an educational example.*

-# This is NOT intended to be a "copy and paste" solution.
-# This is a directional example displaying the steps required to get the jwt strategy working with passport & postgresql.
+This is NOT intended to be a "copy & paste" solution.
+This is a directional example displaying the steps required to get the jwt strategy working with passport & postgresql.

 ## Step #1 - Basic Setup